telerik/blazor-docs/knowledge-base/grid-filter-column-list.md

 ## Notes

 .NET doesn't provide a built-in mechanism for filtering or comparing collections.
-As a result, built-in Grid data operations exist only for primitive types like `string`, `int`, `bool`, `DateTime`.
+As a result, built-in Grid data operations exist only for `string` and [value types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-types) like `int`, `bool`, `DateTime`, and so on.

 ## See Also